xak2000/nomad/website/source/guides/operating-a-job/failure-handling-strategies/check-restart.html.md

 ---
 layout: "guides"
-page_title: "Check Restart Stanza - Operating a Job"
+page_title: "Check Restart Block - Operating a Job"
 sidebar_current: "guides-operating-a-job-failure-handling-strategies-check-restart"
 description: |-
-  Nomad can restart tasks if they have a failing health check based on configuration specified in the `check_restart` stanza.
+  Nomad can restart tasks if they have a failing health check based on configuration specified in the `check_restart` block.
 Restarts are done locally on the node running the task based on their `restart` policy.
 ---

-# Check Restart Stanza
+# Check Restart Block

-The [`check_restart` stanza][check restart] instructs Nomad when to restart tasks with unhealthy service checks.
+The [`check_restart` block][check restart] instructs Nomad when to restart tasks with unhealthy service checks.
-When a health check in Consul has been unhealthy for the limit specified in a check_restart stanza, it is restarted according to the task group's restart policy.
+When a health check in Consul has been unhealthy for the limit specified in a check_restart block, it is restarted according to the task group's restart policy.

 The `limit ` field is used to specify the number of times a failing healthcheck is seen before local restarts are attempted.